stijn-dejongh/lovecraft_public_domain/raw_converts/lt.md

 anti-Clarendon feeling.
-Actually the cases outside the penitentiary were very few, and confined almost wholly to the lower Mexican element whose lack of sanitation was a standing invitation to disease of every kind; but politicians and the people needed no more than this to confirm the attacks made by the doctor&rsquo;s enemies.
-Seeing that Dalton was immovable in his championship of Clarendon, the malcontents, medical dogmatists, and ward-heelers turned their attention to the state legislature; lining up the anti-Clarendonists and the governor&rsquo;s old enemies with great shrewdness, and preparing to launch a law&mdash;with a veto-proof majority&mdash;transferring the authority for minor institutional appointments from the chief executive to the various boards or commissions concerned.
+Actually the cases outside the penitentiary were very few, and confined almost wholly to the lower Mexican element whose lack of sanitation was a standing invitation to disease of every kind; but politicians and the people needed no more than this to confirm the attacks made by the doctor's enemies.
+Seeing that Dalton was immovable in his championship of Clarendon, the malcontents, medical dogmatists, and ward-heelers turned their attention to the state legislature; lining up the anti-Clarendonists and the governor's old enemies with great shrewdness, and preparing to launch a law--with a veto-proof majority--transferring the authority for minor institutional appointments from the chief executive to the various boards or commissions concerned.

-  In the furtherance of this measure no lobbyist was more active than Clarendon&rsquo;s chief assistant, Dr. Jones.
-Jealous of his superior from the first, he now saw an opportunity for turning matters to his liking; and he thanked fate for the circumstance&mdash;responsible indeed for his present position&mdash;of his relationship to the chairman of the prison board.
+  In the furtherance of this measure no lobbyist was more active than Clarendon's chief assistant, Dr. Jones.
+Jealous of his superior from the first, he now saw an opportunity for turning matters to his liking; and he thanked fate for the circumstance--responsible indeed for his present position--of his relationship to the chairman of the prison board.
 The new law, if passed, would certainly mean the removal of Clarendon and the appointment of himself in his stead; so, mindful of his own interest, he worked hard for it.
-Jones was all that Clarendon was not&mdash;a natural politician and sycophantic opportunist who served his own advancement first and science only incidentally.
+Jones was all that Clarendon was not--a natural politician and sycophantic opportunist who served his own advancement first and science only incidentally.
 He was poor, and avid for salaried position, quite in contrast to the wealthy and independent savant he sought to displace.
 So with a rat-like cunning and persistence he laboured to undermine the great biologist above him, and was one